-I married my wife, Josie, in 1985.
-She was born in Tacloban City and spent her preteen years living there.
-Her family migrated to Olongapo City in the 1970s.
-In 1988, while I was stationed in Okinawa, she bought the property my mother-in-law and some of our other relatives live on today.
+In 1988, while I was stationed in Okinawa, my wife (Josie) bought the property my mother-in-law and some of our other relatives are living on today.
 In 2005, we bought the property where our house now stands, which is right next door.

 I never planned for a retirement in the Philippines.
 Well, at least not until the 2020s.
 Circumstances turned to my favor when the housing boom occurred and we cashed out months before the collapse.
 After I made my decision in 2005 and started planning, I learned what I needed to know to actually make the move.
 We didn’t sell the house until 2006.

 Josie took an oath at the Philippine Consulate in Los Angeles to become a dual-citizen because she became a naturalized American citizen before the Philippine Repatriation Act of 2003 was passed.
 When she did that, my younger son, who was born in the United States before Josie became an American citizen, automatically became a dual-citizen.

 When I was preparing to make the move, I found out I needed a physical examination and a copy of my local police records to take with me.
 I went to the Philippine Consulate again and obtained a one-year non-immigrant visa.
 It wasn’t necessary.
 I could get a one-year balikbayan visa upon arrival in the Philippines.
 After I arrived, I was directed to the Bureau of Quarantine before going to the Bureau of Immigration.